arkadiuszwoznica/MyElevator/README.md

 #### Class 4: Request Base

 This is an abstract class which contains same property for both inside and outside request which is calling floor.
-It doesn't contain constructor, because you can't make request without specifying if it is inside or outside.
+It doesn't contain constructor, because you can't make request without specifying if it is inside or outside one.

 #### Class 5: OutsideRequest

 This is class extending RequestBase with property isArrowUp.
-It's simulation of two types of calling elevator (to go up or down) and allows system to deal with them properly.
+It's simulation of two types of calling elevator (to go up or down) normally executed when passenger is clicking arrow up or arrow down button standing in front of elevator.

 #### Class 6: InsideRequest

 This is class extending RequestBase with property assignedElevatorId.
-This is because inside requests are always made from the concrete elevator and to simulate it we need to provide its id for allowing system to deal with these requests properly.
+This is because inside requests are always made from the specific elevator and to simulate it we need to provide its id for allowing system to deal with these requests properly.